appsdock/docs/src/api/rest/organization.md

 `GET` **/v1/organizations**

 !!! info "Description"
-    Returns a object collection of all organizations.
-Inactive organizations are excluded.
+    Returns a collection of all organization resources.

 ##### Parameters